Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

 This sample uses Azure Syanpse to ingest data from Azure Storage blobs and store data into [Delta Lake](https://docs.azuredatabricks.net/delta/index.html) storage.

-To generate simulated ingestion data, the sample deploys data simulator Container Instances, an Event Hubs instance to receive the data from the simulator configured with Event Hubs Capture to write the data in blobs to be processed by Databricks.
-Databricks parses the Avro blob data into Delta Lake.
+To generate simulated ingestion data, the sample deploys data simulator Container Instances, an Event Hubs instance to receive the data from the simulator configured with Event Hubs Capture to write the data in blobs to be processed by Synapse.
+Synapse parses the Avro blob data into Delta Lake.

 The provided scripts will deploy an end-to-end solution complete with load test client.